sophiayduan/daydream-sprig/README.md

 - Vertical handheld form factor
 - Powered via 2xAAA
 - 4 additional GPIOS
-- Cool silkscreen art made by Erin
+- Cool silkscreen art made by Erin + stolen from the og sprig

 (unlike the original sprig, this board doesn't include a speaker due to its cost)